gonative-cc/relayer/bitcoinspv/README.md

 # Bitcoin-SPV

-This relayer is responsible for syncing the latest BTC blocks with a BTC node.
+This relayer is responsible for syncing the SPV Light Client with a BTC node.

 - [Configuration](./configuration.md)